zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

 Just using Random Resized Crop in augmentation with MEMO ~ >10% improvement in top-1 accuracy in adversarial images!

+Please refer to Sagemaker Notebook for Accuracy logs at the end of the notebook

 ## Overview & top-1 Accuracy

 This project implements [**Marginal Entropy Minimization with One Test Point (MEMO)**](https://proceedings.neurips.cc/paper_files/paper/2022/file/fc28053a08f59fccb48b11f2e31e81c7-Paper-Conference.pdf) for domain adaptation in image classification.
 It is based on the paper **"MEMO: Test Time Robustness via Adaptation and Augmentation"**, using the ImageNet-A dataset.
 The approach addresses domain shifts, adapting to each test sample individually without needing additional training data.